amin-abbasi/go-server/README.md

 Feel free to modify and expand upon this application to suit your specific requirements.

-For further information on available endpoints and functionality, refer to the code documentation and Echo framework documentation.
+For further information on available endpoints and functionality, refer to the code documentation and Fiber framework documentation.